This article contains frequently asked questions (FAQs) regarding security.

 A: Bitwarden takes extreme measures to ensure that its websites, applications, and cloud servers are secure.
 Bitwarden uses Microsoft Azure managed services to manage server infrastructure and security, rather than doing so directly.

 If for some reason Bitwarden were to get hacked and your data was exposed, your information is still protected due to strong encryption and one-way salted hashing measures taken on your vault data and master password.

 Your data is fully encrypted and/or hashed before ever leaving your local device, so no one from the Bitwarden team can ever see, read, or reverse engineer to get to your real data.
 Bitwarden servers only store encrypted and hashed data.
 For more information about how your data is encrypted, see Encryption.

 We do not keep the master password stored locally or in memory.
 Your encryption key (derived from the master password) is kept in memory only while the app is unlocked, which is required to decrypt data in your vault.
 When the vault is locked, this data is purged from memory.

 We also reload the application's renderer process after 10 seconds of inactivity on the lock screen to make sure any managed memory addresses which have not yet been garbage collected are purged.
 We do our best to ensure that any data that may be in memory for the application to function is only held in memory for as long as you need it and that memory is cleaned up whenever the application is locked.
 We consider the application's encrypted data to be completely safe while the application is in a locked state.

-A: If the IP address of a new device doesn't match any known IP addresses (home network, work network, mobile network, etc.), change your master password and make sure Two-step Login is enabled for your account.
-You should also Deauthorize Sessions from the Settings page of your Web Vault to force logout on all devices.
-If you think your Vault items might be compromised, you should change your passwords.
+A: If the IP address of a new device doesn't match any known IP addresses (home network, work network, mobile network, and so on), change your master password and make sure two-step login is enabled for your account.
+You should also deauthorize sessions from the Account settings page of your web vault to force logout on all devices.
+If you think your vault items might be compromised, you should change your passwords.